 Lastly, colour some sugarpaste Dusky Pink and roll into a ball.
 When dry, dust with Snowflake lustre.
 Use royal icing to stick the toys on the cake, above the stocking top.
 Attach ribbon around edge of cake drum with double-sided sticky tape.

-Top tip for making Festive stocking filler Christmas cake
+Top tips for making this Christmas stocking cake

 Make sure that all the wooden skewers are removed before cutting the cake (it helps to remember how many you used) Wear kitchen safe gloves when handling the food dyes.
 You could also buy ready-made coloured sugarpaste.